-Select Yes or No for the Final Exam.
+Select Yes or No for the Final Exam, if available.

 The Final Exam field should only be set to Yes for courses that have final exams.
 Research courses, such as 651, 701, and the 400T, 500T, 600T series, should not have the Final Exam field set to Yes as these courses don't have final exams.